top of page

 The Story Behind House of Aurelia

-In 2020, I met my now-husband Brian.
-He was living in an investment property he’d long planned to renovate — a century-old home with undeniable character and equally undeniable disrepair.
-The interiors were mismatched, confused, and disconnected from the home's architecture.
-I felt an immediate need to restore it to its full potential.
+Then, in 2020, I met my now-husband, Brian.
+He was living in an investment property he’d long planned to renovate; a century-old home with undeniable charm and equally undeniable disrepair.
+Its interiors were mismatched and disconnected from the architecture, as though the home had been living in fragments.
+I felt an immediate pull to restore it, to honor what it had always been meant to become.

 Warmly,